XGrasp: Gripper-Aware Grasp Detection with Multi-Gripper Data Generation: Data Augmentation for Multiple Grippers

-This section describes how to generate annotations for a Multi-Gripper Grasp Dataset using the gripper inputs created at an earlier stage.
-We used the Jacquard Dataset\cite{depierre2018jacquard} as a base to build the Multi-Gripper Grasp Dataset.
+This section describes how to generate annotations for the XG-Dataset using the gripper inputs created at an earlier stage.
+We used the Jacquard Dataset\cite{depierre2018jacquard} as a base to build the XG-Dataset.
 The Jacquard Dataset provides 54,000 RGB-D scenes and 11 million grasp labels for parallel-jaw grippers.
-In this study, we used the grasp point $(x, y)$ from the grasp labels $g = \{x, y, w, h, \theta\}$ from the Jacquard Dataset.
-The Jacquard Dataset evaluated grasping in a simulated environment that considered physical factors; therefore, we believe these grasping points are suitable for real-world grasping.
+In this study, we used the grasp point $(x, y)$ from the grasp labels $g = \{x, y, w, h, \theta\}$.

-To evaluate the grasping feasibility of different grippers, we extracted the gripper mask and path of each target gripper using the pipeline described in section \ref{section:Gripper_Input}.
-The overall pipeline for generating target gripper grasp annotations is shown in Fig. \ref{fig:figure3-2}.
+To evaluate the grasping feasibility of different grippers, we extracted two-channel gripper features ${G}(a)$ of each target gripper using the pipeline described in section \ref{section:Gripper_Input}.
+The overall pipeline for generating the target gripper's grasp annotations is shown in Fig. \ref{fig:figure3-2}.
 First, we crop the image around the grasp point $(x, y)$ from the Jacquard Dataset to define the analysis region.
 Next, we check grasp feasibility using the Graspability Decision Rule (Fig. \ref{fig:figure3-1}).
 The collision check (R1) evaluates the possibility of a collision between the gripper and the object by checking for overlap between the gripper mask and the object mask.
 If a collision is detected, the corresponding grasp is classified as a failure.
 Then, the path intersection check (R2) evaluates whether the gripper's path intersects with the target object during the grasping motion.
 If no intersection is detected, the grasp is classified as a failure since the gripper cannot make contact with the object.
 Finally, the grasp stability check (R3) compares the distance between the gripper's center point and the center point of the area where the gripper's path and the object intersect to determine whether the grasping position is stable.